SyncfusionExamples/How-to-Show-Calculated-Result-in-Table-Summary-Row-with-Custom-Aggregate-in-.NET-MAUI-DataGrid/README.md

 ##### Conclusion

-I hope you enjoyed learning about how to Show Calculated Result in Table Summary Row with Custom Aggregate in .NET MAUI DataGrid (SfDataGrid).
+I hope you enjoyed learning about how to show calculated result in table summary row with custom aggregate in .NET MAUI DataGrid (SfDataGrid)..

 You can refer to our [.NET MAUI DataGrid’s feature tour](https://www.syncfusion.com/maui-controls/maui-datagrid) page to learn about its other groundbreaking feature representations.
 You can also explore our [.NET MAUI DataGrid Documentation](https://help.syncfusion.com/maui/datagrid/getting-started) to understand how to present and manipulate data.
 For current customers, you can check out our .NET MAUI components on the [License and Downloads](https://www.syncfusion.com/sales/teamlicense) page.
 If you are new to Syncfusion, you can try our 30-day [free trial](https://www.syncfusion.com/downloads/maui) to explore our .NET MAUI DataGrid and other .NET MAUI components.